Unemployment Insurance Benefits - Updates

 A claimant who commits fraud must repay the UI benefits.
 If you committed fraud to secure or increase benefits a penalty of 50 percent of the amount of benefits obtained by fraud is applied for the first offense and a 100 percent penalty is applied for each subsequent offense.
 The department shall also impose four weeks of administrative penalty for each week that an individual willfully or fraudulently misrepresents a fact to secure or increase benefits.
 There is no expiration of this penalty and benefits will be denied during this penalty period.

-South Dakota will be reducing extended unemployment compensation (EUC) benefits by 16.8 percent as part of the federal sequestration cuts required by the Budget Control Act of 2011.
+South Dakota will be reducing Emergency Unemployment Compensation (EUC) benefits by 16.8 percent as part of the federal sequestration cuts required by the Budget Control Act of 2011.

 This reduction does not impact the 26 weeks of state unemployment benefits.
 It does affect all claimants filing for EUC benefits beginning the week of June 2, 2013, and ending the week of Sept.
 28, 2013.
 The cuts do not affect EUC benefits for weeks prior to June 2, 2013.
 Individuals will still be eligible for up to 14 weeks of extended benefits.